Public Agency Revenue Bonds

 Municipal Bonds

-Bonds issued by government agencies are called municipal bonds.
-The proceeds of the bonds are used to finance projects that benefit the community such as roads, schools, bridges, sewers, parks or water treatment.
-Most bonds issued by government agencies are tax-exempt.
-This means interest on these bonds are excluded from gross income for federal tax purposes.
-In addition, interest on the bonds is exempt from State of California personal income taxes.
+Bonds issued by government entities are called municipal bonds.
+The bonds can be issued for public or economic development projects.
+The proceeds of the public bonds are used to finance projects that benefit the community such as roads, bridges, sewers, parks, water treatment, and schools.
+The proceeds of the economic development bonds, issued for government agencies, are used to finance projects that benefit the governmental agency such as expanding their facilities.
+Most bonds issued by government entities are tax-exempt.
+This means interest on these bonds is excluded from gross income for federal tax purposes.
+In addition, interest on the bonds is exempt from state of California personal income taxes.

-Who is a conduit bond issuer?
+What is a conduit bond issuer?

-As a conduit issuer, IBank does not underwrite the bonds in house.
+As a conduit issuer, IBank does not underwrite bonds.
 IBank issues bonds on behalf of a borrower and then lends those proceeds to that borrower.
 The bonds are special, limited obligations payable solely by the borrower’s payments.
 The borrower provides security to the bondholder and agrees to repay the bonds.

 Public Agency Revenue Bonds (PARBs)

-Bond financings for various State entities’ economic or public development projects and programs.
+Bond financings for various state entities’ economic or public development projects and programs.

-Examples of Public Agency Revenue Bonds
+Examples IBank Issued Public Agency Revenue Bonds

-Qualified Purposes
+Qualified Projects

-IBank issues bonds for a variety of projects throughout the state including museums, educational facilities and performing arts centers, research institutes, manufacturing facilities and more.
-Some of the most iconic projects that have been financed with the help of IBank issued bonds include the Bay Area Toll Bridge, the Petersen Automotive Museum, the Academy Museum of Motion Pictures, the J. Paul Getty Museum, the B Street Theatre (Sophia) and more.
-Check out some of the projects that have used IBank issued bonds.
+IBank issues bonds for a variety of projects throughout the state including museums, educational facilities and performing arts centers, research institutes, charitable organizations, energy-efficiency projects for healthcare facilities, manufacturing facilities and more.
+Some of the most iconic projects that have been financed with the help of IBank issued bonds include projects for the Petersen Automotive Museum, the Academy Museum of Motion Pictures, the J. Paul Getty Museum and Villas, The Broad, Segerstrom Center for Arts, Los Angeles County Museum of Art, California Academy of Sciences, San Francisco, Columbia College, UCSF 2130 Third Street, The J. David Gladstone Institutes, The Scripps Research Institute, The Rand Corporation, SRI International, Goodwill, YMCA of San Francisco, The Exploratorium, the B Street Theatre (Sophia), SMUD Museum of Science and Curiosity (MOSAC), Planned Parenthood, Adventist Health, San Francisco Aids Foundation, PIH Health Energy Projects, and more.
+Check out some of the projects that have been financed with the IBank issued bonds.

-IBank issues bonds for a variety of projects throughout the state including museums, educational facilities and performing arts centers, research institutes, manufacturing facilities and more.
-Some of the most iconic projects that have been financed with the help of IBank issued bonds include the Bay Area Toll Bridge, the Petersen Automotive Museum, the Academy Museum of Motion Pictures, the J. Paul Getty Museum, the B Street Theatre (Sophia) and more.
-Check out some of the projects that have used IBank issued bonds.
+IBank issues bonds for a variety of projects throughout the state including museums, educational facilities and performing arts centers, research institutes, charitable organizations, energy-efficiency projects for healthcare facilities, manufacturing facilities and more.
+Some of the most iconic projects that have been financed with the help of IBank issued bonds include projects for the Petersen Automotive Museum, the Academy Museum of Motion Pictures, the J. Paul Getty Museum and Villas, The Broad, Segerstrom Center for Arts, Los Angeles County Museum of Art, California Academy of Sciences, San Francisco, Columbia College, UCSF 2130 Third Street, The J. David Gladstone Institutes, The Scripps Research Institute, The Rand Corporation, SRI International, Goodwill, YMCA of San Francisco, The Exploratorium, the B Street Theatre (Sophia), SMUD Museum of Science and Curiosity (MOSAC), Planned Parenthood, Adventist Health, San Francisco Aids Foundation, PIH Health Energy Projects, and more.
+Check out some of the projects that have been financed with the IBank issued bonds.

 Frequently Asked Questions and Fact Sheet